• Home

 snare trapsSmall Game Snares and Traps

-They take up very little pack space and are lightweight which makes them a no-brainer addition to every INCH Bag.
+They take up very little pack space and are lightweight, making them a no-brainer addition to every INCH Bag.

 Survival Slingshot